Back to the tools list

 -

 Regularly pause to ask: Are my major decisions and routines aligned with what I care about most?
-You can use tools like a personal values list or journaling prompts to reconnect with what matters to you and make conscious adjustments if you’ve drifted.
+You can use tools like a personal values list to reconnect with what matters to you and make conscious adjustments if you’ve drifted.

 Even when doing something difficult or obligatory, reframe it as a choice.
 Instead of “I have to go to work.”, try “I choose to go to work because I value being dependable and financially stable.”
 This mental shift helps restore a sense of control and ownership.